What Is Internal Training?

 It is for this reason that I've written this page as a basic introduction to the ideas, theories, and practices taught in our school and the wider lineage.
 I have also added some videos by my teacher, Damo Mitchell, to compliment the areas raised in the text.
 The videos are reasonably detailed and long so are useful to help you start to deepen your understanding of what is taught in our lineage if you wish to do so.

 If you're like me when I first began and you've maybe known for some time that you want to learn Qi Gong and the wider internal arts but, if you're honest, you don't really know what they are, then this will hopefully give you a strong indication as to what it is you're actually looking for.
 Or more to the point, what it is that we offer through our teachings at this school.
 And if you're further down the line then hopefully the basic idea of the method we use will appeal to you here.
 I say hopefully only because it will mean that I can be of some help to you at this stage as you travel further down your path.
-So please take a look and then get in touch if you'd like to join one of our courses.
+So please take a look and then get in touch if you'd like to join one of our weekend courses or regular monthly classes.

 Thanks for reading,